 Fort Collins Area Chamber Secures $3.7M to Tackle Big Regional Issues

-Fort Collins, Colo., July 11, 2017 — The Board of Directors of the Fort Collins Area Chamber of Commerce announced today the successful completion of the Northern Colorado Prospers fund raising campaign.
+At a celebration luncheon today at the Fort Collins Country Club, the Chamber’s Board of Directors announced the successful completion of the campaign.
 Ninety-three investors pledged over $3.7 million during the next five years for the strategic initiative.